ncatlab/nlab-content/pages/2/2/1/1/11122/content.md

 NBG is a [[material set theory]], based on a global binary membership [[predicate]] $\in$.
 The objects of NBG are called [[classes]].
 If a class $x$ is a member of another class $A$, i.e., $x \in A$, then $x$ is called [[set]].
 A class which is not a set is called [[proper class]].
 NBG can be presented as a two-sorted theory, with lowercase letters denoting sets and uppercase letters denoting classes.

-1. [[axiom of extensionality|Extensionality]]: Two classes are equal if and only if the have the same members.
+1. [[axiom of extensionality|Extensionality]]: Two classes are equal if and only if they have the same members.

 2. [[axiom of pairing|Pairing]], [[axiom of union|Union]], [[axiom of power sets|Power Sets]] and [[axiom of infinity|Infinity]]: regard sets and are identical to the [[ZFC]] counterparts.